vircadia/vircadia-docs-sphinx/docs/source/script/midi-tutorial.rst

 Example: Change the Color of a Cube using MIDI
 ---------------------------------------------------

-Let's change the color of a cube entity in High Fidelity using MIDI.
+Let's change the color of a cube entity in Vircadia using MIDI.

 1. Use this method to figure out the MIDI range of ``0`` to ``127`` to be any other output range you want using linear interpolation::